-C. Allocation of resources.
-Estimate the budget necessary to achieve the targeted goals and describe how the institution will utilize funds, staff resources, facilities, and other assets to maximize its efforts.
+C. Allocation of Resources - Estimate the budget necessary to achieve the targeted goals and describe how the institution will utilize funds, staff resources, facilities, and other assets to maximize its efforts.

-The vice president for research and provost are working closely with the president and the senior vice president for administration and finance to identify strategic funds for use in new Ph.D. fellowships, strategic hiring start-up packages, traditional hiring start-up packages, spousal accommodations, faculty retention packages, new lines for strategic hires, and funds to kick-start strategic initiatives.
+The Vice President for Research and Provost continue working closely with the President and the Senior Vice President for Administration and Finance to identify strategic funds for use in new Ph.D. fellowships, strategic hiring start up packages, traditional hiring start up packages, spousal accommodations, faculty retention packages, new lines for strategic hires, and funds to kick start strategic initiatives.
 The magnitude of these investments is significant.

-Critical to the consideration of resources is the aggressive initiative to implement responsibility center management (RCM) over the next three years.
-Inherent to RCM is the establishment of subvention funds that can be used tactically and strategically by the provost and vice president for research in a more formal and transparent fashion.
+Critical to the consideration of resources is the aggressive initiative to implement responsibility center management (RCM) by 2012.
+Inherent to RCM is the establishment of subvention funds that can be used tactically and strategically by the Provost and Vice President for Research in a more formal and transparent fashion.

-D. Student participation.
-Describe how the institution will enhance student opportunities to participate in research activities at the graduate and undergraduate levels.
+D. Student Participation - Describe how the institution will enhance student opportunities to participate in research activities at the graduate and undergraduate levels.

-One outcome of our strategic plan will be the strengthening of our undergraduate research programs and profiles.
-Much of the focus at the undergraduate level is tied to efforts in our Center for Undergraduate Research (CUR), our Howard Hughes Medical Institute program, our Clark Scholars program, many initiatives within colleges, schools and departments that are now being further coordinated and integrated to specifically focus on financial support for academic year and summer undergraduate research fellowships, faculty mentoring fellowships, and a signature undergraduate research week this April and annually thereafter.
-Our focus on undergraduate research spans the spectrum of scholarship at Texas Tech-from the performing arts, humanities, and social sciences to the science, technology, engineering, and mathematics (STEM) disciplines.
+One outcome of our strategic plan will be the strengthening our undergraduate research programs and profiles.
+Much of the focus at the undergraduate level is tied to efforts in our Center for Undergraduate Research (CUR), our Howard Hughes Medical Institute Program, our Clark Scholars Program, many initiatives within colleges, schools and departments that are now being further coordinated and integrated to specifically focus on financial support for academic year and summer undergraduate research fellowships, faculty mentoring fellowships, and a signature undergraduate research week this April and annually thereafter.
+Our focus on undergraduate research spans the spectrum of scholarship at Texas Tech - from the performing arts, humanities and social sciences to the science, technology, engineering and mathematics (STEM) disciplines.

-Texas Tech University is also embarking on an institution-wide plan to increase enrollment.
+Texas Tech University has embarked on an institution-wide plan to increase enrollment.
 As noted in Making it possible...
 2010-2020 Strategic Plan, much of Texas Tech's student enrollment is expected to come from significant graduate student enrollment increases.
-For Texas Tech to significantly increase graduate student population, a clear road map will be developed on initiatives around making Ph.D. scholarship the core of our notion of "excellence in scholarship," increasing opportunities within our eight strategic research themes to obtain externally supported research assistants (RAs), encouraging and incentivizing faculty to build RAs into extramural proposals, pursuing significant foundation seed funding for special Ph.D. initiatives (particularly around STEM education initiatives), obtaining National Science Foundation Integrated Graduate Education and Research Traineeships (IGERTs) and similar programs from other agencies, using the interdisciplinary scholarship academy to promote collaborations and initiatives tied to increased graduate program support, and allocating central "subvention" funding to leverage initiatives.
+For Texas Tech to significantly increase graduate student population, a clear road map will be developed on initiatives around making Ph.D. scholarship the core of our notion of "excellence in scholarship," increasing opportunities within our eight strategic research themes to obtain externallysupported Research Assistants (RAs), encouraging and incentivizing faculty to build RAs into extramural proposals, pursuing significant foundation seed funding for special Ph.D. initiatives (particularly around our STEM education initiatives), obtaining National Science Foundation Integrated Graduate Education and Research Traineeships (IGERTs) and similar programs from other agencies, using the interdisciplinary scholarship academy to promote collaborations and initiatives tied to increased graduate program support, and allocating central "subvention" funding to leverage initiatives.